 After completing my Master degree, I went overseas and had a wonderful time housesitting in Spain and the UK, where I taught at Cambridge University over the summer.
 I returned to Australia and then went to Nauru Island in the South Pacific to teach refugees until Dec, 2016.
 I then returned to Canberra and lived there from 2017 to 2018, mostly housesitting during that time so I could work part-time and write.

 I am so appreciative of being able to look after people's homes and pets in return for accommodation.
 It helped make fast tracking completing my degree a possibility in a year, which is fantastic, and in general, it's just a wonderful way to stay in places for longer periods of time than would otherwise be possible.
-It certainly suits my globetrotting personality, and has been giving me the chance to really crack on with my writing while seeing more of the world and teaching on-line.
+It certainly suits my globetrotting personality, and has been giving me the chance to really crack on with my writing while seeing more of the world and sometimes teaching on-line.
 As I love all animals and seem to have a wonderful rapport with them, it really is a win/win.

 In my time housesitting, I have looked after a wide variety of dogs, cats, horses, exotic birds, reptiles, a pig and chickens!
 I've helped in training a young lab, and had to give daily medication, including pills, to dogs, cats and horses.
 Some rescued animals in particular had personality issues reacting badly to other dogs and so on, which I coped with well.
 I've had to take animals occasionally to vets - one emergency, otherwise routine, fortunately all survived (most noteable was a large cross breed dog suffering from paralysis in its back legs after a tick bite - speedy intervention saved her!).
-I looked after two very sickly cats on medication twice a day, one who had cancer and was having treatment for some weeks, (see a picture of the reference from Trusted Housesitters I am about to put up.)
+I looked after two very sickly cats on medication twice a day, one who had cancer and was having treatment for some weeks while the owners were away.

 I enjoy weeding when it comes to gardens if I have the time, as I find it very relaxing.
 I am also accustomed to tending/watering veggie gardens and looking after pools.